cwb-05/Project-1-Amphora/README.md

 ### Bugs
 #### Fixed Bugs
 <ul>
     <li>When first deployed, I noticed a flicker on the right side of the page when set for the smallest screen.
 I noticed the images had a margin of 10px on every side, additional to the section.
-I removed them from the class identifier that was desingned to creat this margin and the issue was resolved.</li>
+I removed them from the class identifier that was designed to create this margin and the issue was resolved.</li>
     <li>During Testing I saw the text area in the feedback-form was automatically set larger by another browser, causing the submit button to be pushed out of the div.
 I then set the text area to a specific starting size and the issue was resolved.</li>
 </ul>